Naqsh-e Rostam: Ka'ba-ye Zartosht

 Ka'ba-ye Zartosht (meaning the "Cube of Zoroaster") is a 5th-century B.C Achaemenid square tower.
 The structure is a copy of a sister building at Pasargadae, the "Prison of Solomon" (Zendān-e Solaymān).
-It was built either by Darius I (r.
-521–486 BCE) when he moved to Persepolis, by Artaxerxes II (r.
-404–358 BCE) or Artaxerxes III (r.
-358–338 BCE).
-The building at Pasargadae is a few decades older.
-There are four inscriptions in three languages from the Sasanian period on the lower exterior walls.
-They are considered among the most important inscriptions from this period.

 Several theories exist regarding the purpose of the Ka'ba-ye Zartosht structure.

-Sassanid reliefs
+Sasanian reliefs

-Seven over-life sized rock reliefs at Naqsh-e Rostam depict monarchs of the Sassanid period.
-Their approximate dates range from AD 225 to 310, and they show subjects including investiture scenes and battles.
+Seven over-life sized rock reliefs at Naqsh-e Rostam depict monarchs of the Sasanian era.

 Investiture relief of Ardashir I, c.
 226–242

 The founder of the Sassanid Empire is seen being handed the ring of kingship by Ohrmazd.
-In the inscription, which also bears the oldest attested use of the term Iran, Ardashir admits to betraying his pledge to Artabanus V (the Persians having been a vassal state of the Arsacid Parthians), but legitimizes his action on the grounds that Ohrmazd had wanted him to do so.

-The word ērān is first attested in the inscriptions that accompany the investiture relief of Ardashir I (r.
-224–242) at Naqsh-e Rostam.
-In this bilingual inscription, the king calls himself "Ardashir, king of kings of the Iranians" (Middle Persian: ardašīr šāhān šāh ī ērān; Parthian: ardašīr šāhān šāh ī aryān).

 Triumph of Shapur I, c.
-241–272)
+241–272

 The most famous of the Sassanid rock reliefs, and depicts the victory of Shapur I over two Roman emperors, Valerian and Philip the Arab.
 Behind the king stands Kirtir, the mūbadān mūbad ('high priest'), the most powerful of the Zoroastrian Magi during the history of Iran.
-A more elaborate version of this rock relief is at Bishapur.

 In an inscription, Shapur I claims possession of the territory of the Kushans (Kūšān šahr) as far as "Purushapura" (Peshawar), suggesting he controlled Bactria and areas as far as the Hindu-Kush or even south of it:

 "Grandee" relief of Bahram II, c.
 276–293

 On each side of the king, who is depicted with an oversized sword, figures face the king.
-On the left, stand five figures, perhaps members of the king's family (three having diadems, suggesting they were royalty).
-On the right, stand three courtiers, one of which may be Kartir.
-This relief is to the immediate right of the investiture inscription of Ardashir, and partially replaces the much older relief that gives the name of Naqsh-e Rostam.